Issue #3012

 3) We could commit the migrations.
 1) and 2) go away, but we have new questions.
 Do we add migrations on top of the initial one, or do we recreate the initial migrations each model change?
 If someone commits a model change but forgets to commit the corresponding migration, it could be difficult to debug errors.
 One safeguard would be to add `makemigrations` to `pclean`.
 Even if the developer missed it in their commit, someone pulling in their changes would run pclean if things weren't working.
 When they do that, their environment would be fixed, and they would have the new migration in their git tracker.

-Updated by daviddavis about 7 years ago
+Updated by daviddavis over 7 years ago

 The django documentation recommends adding migrations to source control [0] so I think we ought to do option 3.
 Maybe not for the alpha but eventually.